 Wednesday – Edinburgh

 A morning wandering around then caught the bus at 12:30 to Edinburgh.
-David presents welcome home chocolate cake.
+David presents a welcome home chocolate cake.